buxared/BananaMangaReader/README.md

 The idea of using the browser and the startup script were inspired by the <a href="https://www.mobileread.com/forums/showthread.php?t=262353">WebPortal</a> project by <a href="https://github.com/frostschutz">frostschutz</a>

 ## Leave a Tip!
 If you enjoyed using Banana Manga Reader, leave a nice comment on the mobileread page.
-Better yet, leave me a tip in my tip jar!
-As a novice in python, html and Linux, it took me many hours and many months to get here.
+Better yet, leave me a tip in my tip jar! (paypal: buxared14@gmail.com) As a novice in python, HTML and Linux, it took me many hours and many months to get here.
 BMR will always remain free, so consider donating.
 Thanks!
 ## I hope you have fun using Banana Manga Reader!
 Go Bananas !!